PBF Energy Inc. (PBF) – key numbers that make it a Strong Buy For Now

 PBF Energy Inc. (PBF): Who are the competitors?

-The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 10.33% up over the past 12 months and HF Sinclair Corporation (DINO) that is -1.02% lower over the same period.
-Delek US Holdings Inc. (DK) is -6.61% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Valero Energy Corporation (VLO) that is trading 12.95% up over the past 12 months and HF Sinclair Corporation (DINO) that is 4.28% higher over the same period.
+Delek US Holdings Inc. (DK) is -1.55% down on the 1-year trading charts.